databrary/policies/agreement.md

 - Treat Databrary data with the same high standard of care that they treat data collected in their own lab.
 - Ensure that participants' wishes about sharing their data are respected.
-- Take care in authorizing other people (affiliates and collaborators) and take responsibility for their conduct and use of Databrary data, just as in own lab.
+- Take care in authorizing other people (affiliates and collaborators) and take responsibility for their conduct and use of Databrary data, just as in their own lab.

 Additionally, Authorized Investigators agree to: